Yuvi-App/Yu-CrossHermit/README.md

 - Working great on Win10 now
 - All Assets are Extracted
 - Script is extracted, Test injections prove the game font will be fine, just need to locate the pointer tables, the script files can be extended, so finding free space is not an issue.

+**Translation Status**
+Game uses a scipt file for each battle, and each menu there is, which there is 54 total for battles and menu's.
+Below you will see those listed out based off there name and there status of translation work done.

 ![Windows Mode Working](https://s3.yuvi.app/GamePreservation/CrossHermit/github-files/chwindows.png)